 The one-page curriculum overview chart provides a quick look at all courses offered at Lauralton.

-The Program of Studies describes courses in all departments in detail.
+The Course Offerings Catalog describes courses in all departments in detail.

 Advanced Placement courses are taught at the level of a college course.
 Open to juniors and seniors, Advanced Placement courses require students to follow a prescribed and standardized curriculum that prepares them to take an externally prepared exam which may allow them to receive college credit and/or be exempt from introductory college courses.
 Eligible sophomores may elect to take AP Chemistry.
 A student who is accepted into these courses should possess the skills necessary to perform college level work during high school.
 AP students must take the AP exam and are charged a fee for each exam taken.
 While students may apply for a waiver to enroll in four AP classes, students are generally limited to taking three AP classes per academic year.
 Enrollment in some Advanced Placement courses requires that summer assignments be completed before the beginning of class.
 Students should expect an hour of homework each night if enrolled in an AP class.

 Honors courses offer a curriculum designed to challenge the student who has demonstrated a high degree of proficiency in a particular subject.
 The student who is accepted into an honors course should be an independent, self-directed learner with the commitment necessary to pursue an in-depth exploration of the course content.
 The student should also possess the ability to develop responses to assignments which are not predetermined by a teacher.
 Students should expect 45 minutes of homework each night if enrolled in an Honors course.